Scuti01/playwright_cource_practice/README.md

 # Playwright course.
 Practice
-Here is presented 10 test cases in playwright.
+Here are presented 10 test cases in playwright.